oracle/node-oracledb/package/README.md

 - TODO

   - oracledbinstall.js should cache SHASUMS256.txt so it doesn't have to be fetched twice.
+  - Add support for proxies that require authentication
   - Improve oracledbinstall.js `no_proxy` support for domain names and wildcards.